-- SLIG attendees will be automatically added to the monthly SLIG e-news list if you live in the United States.
+- SLIG attendees will be added to the monthly SLIG e-news list if you live in the United States.
 Others must opt-in to have your name and email included.

-- UGA Summit of Excellence attendees will be automatically added to the monthly UGA e-news list if you live in the United States.
+- UGA Summit of Excellence attendees will be added to the monthly UGA e-news list if you live in the United States.
 Others must opt-in to have your name and email included.